 - Details of the patient, hospital and doctor

 What happens if my condition does not qualify as a medical emergency?

-If you visit an emergency room and you don’t require life-saving treatment and/or hospital admittance after the ER doctor has examined you, the treatment you receive will be viewed as a visit to an emergency room and not as a medical emergency.
-The visit will then be covered from the benefits you have available for consultations on your benefit option.
-In this case, facility fees as charged by the emergency unit will not be covered.
+If you visit an emergency room and you don’t require life-saving treatment and/or admission to hospital after the ER doctor has examined you, the treatment you receive will be viewed as a visit to a GP’s emergency room and not as a medical emergency.
+Medihelp will then cover the consultation fee from the available benefits of your medical aid plan.
+Any facility fees that the emergency unit may charge, will not be covered.

 Why does the emergency unit charge facility fees?

-Although emergency units are usually situated at hospitals, they are not part of the hospitals.
-The emergency units are owned by general practitioners and therefore operate like private practices that remain open after hours.
-Services received at an emergency unit are therefore seen as the same as a regular GP visit.
+Although emergency units are usually situated at hospitals, they do not form part of the hospital.
+Emergency units are owned by general practitioners and therefore operate like private practices that remain open after hours.
+Services received at an emergency unit are therefore regarded as regular GP services.

 Will I be liable for facility fees charged by the emergency unit?

-If your condition does not fit the definition off a PMB condition that necessitates immediate life-saving treatment and/or hospitalisation, you will be billed for a normal consultation and for additional fees such as facility fees and after-hours fees that the doctor on call might charge.
-Medihelp will pay the consultation from the benefits you have available for consultations on your benefit option, but you will be responsible for the additional fees.
+If your condition does not qualify for PMB, you will be billed for a normal consultation as well as additional fees, such as facility fees and/or after-hours fees which the doctor on call might charge.
+Medihelp will pay the consultation from your plan’s benefits for consultations, but you will be responsible for the additional fees.
 If you have no benefits available for consultations, you will also be responsible for the consultation fee.